OllieJones/fast-woo-order-lookup/readme.txt

 = 0.1.4 March 23, 2024

-Use trigrams, support both trad and HPOS orders.
+Use trigrams, support both traditional and HPOS orders.

 = 0.1.3 March 21, 2024